-The 2018 Telegraph Hill Festival 2018 ran from 10 – 25 March, and featured art, comedy, theatre, music, spoken word, literature, film and much more.
+The 2019 Telegraph Hill Festival will run from 30th March to 14th April and feature visual and performance art, comedy, theatre, music, spoken word, literature, film and much more..

 Telegraph Hill Festival aims to build and sustain a strong sense of community by ensuring that all members of our community are involved in and engaged by the festival